concur/developer.concur.com/src/api-reference/Notifications/PartnerNotifications.markdown

 ## <a name="access-token-usage"></a>Access Token Usage

-A user's JWT token is required for this endpoint.
+A User or Company JWT token is required for this endpoint.

 ## <a name="send-message"></a>Send a message